-Big Lost River Basin Hydrologic Investigation
+Big Lost River Basin Overview

 The Big Lost River Basin is located in south-central Idaho within Butte and Custer Counties.
 The basin serves as an important tributary to the Eastern Snake Plain Aquifer.
 Surface water and groundwater are used extensively in the basin for irrigated agriculture, domestic, stock, municipal, and other uses.
 Declining groundwater levels, reduced flows in the Big Lost River, and concerns about drought have recently motivated an investigation of water resources in the region.

-|20220222February 2022||IDWR||Update of Ground Water Conditions in the Big Lost River Valley|
+Current Surface Water Conditions in the Big Lost River Basin